rioastamal/shgrate/README.md

 Rollback file: rollback/2016_04_05_21_06_20_create_table_user.sg_migrate.sql.
 ```

 Below is a sample of the content of migration and rollback file we just created.
-You can edit it the file using your favorite text editor.
+You can edit the files using your favorite text editor.
 On the example below I put simple statement to create table called "user".

 ```
 $ cat migrations/2016_04_05_21_06_20_create_table_user.sg_migrate.sql